mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 ## Install

-Installing is a process when sysadmin installs provisioned and already registered/published apps in their Mattermost installation.
-As mentioned above list of the registered apps are in the memory of the Apps Plugin.
-Whenever the System Admin executes an `/install` slash command or selects **Install** in the Marketplace appropriate permissions are requested and the app is installed.
-A bot and an OAuth app are created on installation, `OnInstall` call is sent to the app(relevant lambda function) as well.
+Installing is a process when a System Admin installs provisioned and already registered/published apps in their Mattermost installation.
+As mentioned above the list of the registered apps are in the memory of the Apps Plugin.
+Whenever the System Admin executes an `/install` slash command or selects **Install** in the Marketplace, appropriate permissions are requested and the app is installed.
+A bot and an OAuth app are created on installation, `OnInstall` call is sent to the app (relevant lambda function) as well.

 ![](install-mm-aws-app.png)